sunfounder/pico-2w-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

 #.
 Select correct interpreter

-    Plug the Pico 2W into your computer with a micro USB cable and select the "MicroPython (Raspberry Pi Pico)" interpreter in the bottom right corner.
+    Plug the Pico 2 W into your computer with a micro USB cable and select the "MicroPython (Raspberry Pi Pico)" interpreter in the bottom right corner.

     |sec_inter|